elliottsencan/instasencan/README.md

 3. Make sure you have Node and npm installed, then run ``npm install``.
 4. Run ``gulp``.
 4. Open your favorite browser and navigate to [http://localhost.com:3000](http://localhost.com:3000).

-## Outline
-After looking at the code here, I decided that there was enough wrong with it to warrant rewriting it completely.
-I didnt think a new git branch was necessary as I could change our gulp config to watch the new files I was working with, and effectively rebuild the application within the same repo.

 ## Style guide
 This angular app follows [John Papa Angularjs Style guide][1].
 This is mainly for readability sake, but many reasons for the choices I made here are outlined in detail in this document.